Which Monistat Works Best For Yeast Infection?

 If you’ve got a yeast infection during your pregnancy you need to contact your healthcare provider to help you pick the safest and most effective treatment.

 Miconazole treatment (such as Monistat) is only recommended during pregnancy when there are no other alternative treatments available.

 Monistat and Period:

 Many women get yeast infections before, during or just after their period.
-The good news is that you can safely use Monistat during your period, but you should not use tampons or menstrual cups as they can remove some of the drug from your vagina when you change them, making Monistat less effective.
+The good news is that you can safely use Monistat during your period, but you should not use tampons or menstrual cups as they can remove parts of the suppository from your vagina when you change them, making Monistat less effective.

 Also, some people claim that menstrual blood can dilute the drug making it less effective.
 However, Monistat manufacturer assures that Monistat treatment during your period is as effective as any other time of the month.